Ambitions

 thriving future

-- Build in-demand skills for the jobs of tomorrow by providing opportunities to gain the skills and knowledge needed to support career preparedness and progression, including the cultural and creative sectors
+- Build in-demand skills for the jobs of tomorrow by providing opportunities in sectors including the cultural and creative, to gain the skills and knowledge needed to support career preparedness and progression

-- Create access to work experience to enable quicker integration and connection to diverse roles that help better position people for the future of work
+- Grow career potential through work experience to enable quicker integration and connection to diverse roles that help better position people for future job opportunities

 Disparities are widening and concerns around affordability are impacting the resilience of our communities.

-To drive more equitable opportunities for prosperity, we intend to support projects that:
+To drive more inclusive opportunities for prosperity, we intend to support projects that help:

 - Create stability by addressing food security, housing stability, and access to health services